 Fate/Extella had some solid gameplay aspects though it was held back by how it presented the narrative and repetitive combat.
 I did like the characters finding them interesting and for the most part the game was enjoyable.
 It just becomes overwhelmingly repetitive in combat and that happens very quickly.
 The world looks great with combat having a solid fluidity to it, yet not enough variety within it.
 There's a good chunk of gameplay available if you'd like to work through the separate campaigns, explore the side stories or even just free battle it out.

-Review Done on Fate/Extella: The Umbral Star for Playstation 4
+Fate/Extella: The Umbral Star for Playstation 4

 Review Code Provided by One PR